 Merchandise is any item that you produce with the intent of using as a promotional giveaway or for resale.
 This does not include everyday communications, such as posters, brochures, booklets, etc.

 You must always use a licensed vendor to produce merchandise, even if you plan on giving it away.

 Choosing a Logo

-Whenever possible on merchandise, you should use a logo—either the university logo, tagline logo, or your unit logo.
+Whenever possible on merchandise, you should use a logo—either the university logo or your unit logo.